tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-10-03-Hypertext.md

 Moreover, there's always a "stack" of elements behind the scenes, so when new elements are created, they're automagically added as children of the top-of-stack element.
 This works in the same spirit of [flask's request](http://flask.pocoo.org/docs/quickstart/#context-locals) object.
-Likewise, ``TEXT`` is special function that appends a text element to its parent.
+Likewise, ``TEXT`` is special function that appends some text to its parent.

 This sprinkle of magic lets us write idiomatic code: